ukishore/Laddukart/README.md

 ## Laddukart
-A website built using MEN stack for selling laddus
+A website built on top of MEN stack for selling laddus.